 Owning a car: Costs you should consider

 When you’re buying a new car, don’t just look at the price tag.
-Owning a car comes with a lot of extra (often expensive) costs that you need to consider too.
+Owning a car comes with a lot of extra (often expensive) costs that you need to consider, too.

 To better prepare yourself for car ownership, here are the costs of owning a car you need to consider:

-Upfront costs
+Upfront costs when buying a car

 When budgeting for your car purchase, don’t forget to include these costs, as well.